twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/index.md

 !!! warning

     If you use an LLM (Large Language Model, like ChatGPT, Claude, Gemini, GitHub Copilot, or Llama) to make a contribution then you must say so in your contribution and you must carefully review your contribution for correctness before sharing it.
 If you share un-reviewed LLM-generated content then you will be immediately banned.
-See `CODE_OF_CONDUCT.md` for more information.
+See [`CODE_OF_CONDUCT.md`][coc] for more information.

-chezmoi is written in [Go](https://golang.org) and development happens on [GitHub](https://github.com). chezmoi is a standard Go project, using standard Go tooling. chezmoi requires Go 1.23 or later.
+chezmoi is written in [Go][go] and development happens on [GitHub][github]. chezmoi is a standard Go project, using standard Go tooling. chezmoi requires Go 1.23 or later.

 Checkout chezmoi: